Ramblurr/datomic-pro-flake/README.md

 All of the above are tested automatically with a virtual machine!

+**Project status:** Experimental but ready for testing.
+Breaking changes may occur until version 1.0.
+The 1.0 release will be considered production-ready.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**